HOOK KIVES, YOUR GEAR, and YOUR LIFE

 When you add these points together and then start drowning in water, cutting slinks is not obviously a great plan.
 We doubt that the person who invented this plan was drowning when they thought of it.
 They were probably warm and dry and thinking mainly about the cost of a new harness.

 In an emergency, we think it’s a better idea to cut your risers just above the shoulder, and - if possible - two at a time.

 But wait, harnesses are expensive!
-If you cut your SQAD risers in an emergency situation, we will replace your harness free of charge.
+If you cut your SQAD risers in a water landing emergency situation, we will replace your harness free of charge.
 We ask only that you explain to us what happened, and what you learned.
 The last thing we want is for our friends to let the cost of a harness influence decisions related to safety.